Louisvdw/dbus-serialbattery/README.md

 to the inverter, but many extra parameters is also published if available from the BMS.

 Driver support:
- * Smart BMS range from [LLT Power](https://www.lithiumbatterypcb.com/product-instructionev-battery-pcb-boardev-battery-pcb-board/ev-battery-pcb-board/smart-bms-of-power-battery/)
+ * Smart BMS range from [LLT Power](https://www.lithiumbatterypcb.com/product-instructionev-battery-pcb-boardev-battery-pcb-board/ev-battery-pcb-board/smart-bms-of-power-battery/) / [Jiabaida BMS](https://dgjbd.en.alibaba.com/)
 (Cell values are currently only supported for the first 16 cells: Min Cell V, Max Cell V, Cell Balance)

 Planned support: